suleimana/palindrom-challenge/README.md

 Solution
 ========
 We can find the all possible palindromes of a particular string by looking up all possible permutations.
-However,this brute force solution and would cost O(N!) where n is the length of the string.
+However, this is a brute force solution and would cost O(N!) where n is the length of the string.

 A palindrome string must have an even number of characters and at most one odd number of characters in the centers.
 For example:
 ```